 Added bonus: misspellings and grammatical errors are plentiful and free of charge!

-and send a .pdf of the fine print to email: email@example.com
+and send a .pdf of the fine print (or a link) to email: firstname.lastname@example.org

 Then gimme a few days.